 1. What is the difference between EOR and PEO?

-n Employer of Record (EOR) becomes the legal employer of your international workforce and assumes full responsibility for payroll, taxes, benefits, and compliance — without requiring you to establish a local legal entity.
 In contrast, a Professional Employer Organization (PEO) enters a co-employment model, which usually requires you to incorporate locally.
 A PEO handles payroll, HR administration, benefits, and partial compliance, while you remain the legal employer.
 They may also assist with employee training, development, and performance management.
 For companies expanding into new markets without a local presence or internal infrastructure, partnering with an EOR is often the faster and more practical choice.

 2. How does an EOR provider handle visa and work permit–related matters?

 A local EOR provider supports foreign nationals with visa sponsorship and work permit applications by acting as the official employer in the country.
 They coordinate with immigration authorities, gather the necessary documents, and ensure that all submissions comply with local legal requirements.
-This reduces the risk of visa denials and helps speed up onboarding timelines.
+It reduces the risk of visa denials and helps speed up onboarding timelines.
 Some EORs also advise on the best visa types based on employee roles and contract duration.

 3. Are layoff laws comparatively flexible in Mexico?

 Layoff laws in Mexico are generally less flexible than those in the US.
 Employers must demonstrate just cause, follow formal documentation procedures, and provide statutory severance pay, especially in case of termination without cause.
-However, working with a local EOR helps mitigate risks – as they manage compliant terminations and ensure all legal steps are properly handled.
+However, working with a local EOR helps mitigate risks as they manage compliant terminations and ensure all legal steps are properly handled.
 This reduces liability and protects your company from wrongful dismissal claims.